Richfield, Wisconsin

-Richfield is a village in Washington County, Wisconsin, United States.
+Richfield is a village in Washington County, Wisconsin, and is on the edge of the Milwaukee Metropolitan Area.
+United States.
 The population was 11,739 at the 2020 census.
-The previously unincorporated communities of Hubertus and Pleasant Hill are located in the village, as well as the communities of Colgate and Lake Five, which are partially located in Richfield.
+The unincorporated community of Hubertus, as well as the former communities of Pleasant Hill and Plat are located in the village, as well as the communities of Colgate and Lake Five, which are partially located in Richfield.